jupyter/governance/linux-proposal.md

 options.

-**We propose that Project Jupyter -- with its current governance structure and name -- transfer from NumFOCUS to the Linux Foundation Charities 501(c)(3).
+**We propose that Project Jupyter -- with its current governance structure, name, and trademarks -- transfer from NumFOCUS to the Linux Foundation Charities 501(c)(3).
 This transition would be paired with the creation of a new resource, provisionally called the *Jupyter Foundation*, designated to secure corporate contributions, and an associated